How to Partner with CELTS

 Students who work with your organization through a community service program:

-- Are not required to participate, but are doing so outside of their regular academic coursework and labor position.
+- Are not required to take part, but are doing so outside of their regular academic coursework and labor position.

 - May volunteer for a one-day service event, or may become long-term, regular volunteers with your organization.